tsenart/vegeta/README.md

   -targets="stdin": Targets file
   -timeout=0: Requests timeout
 ```

+#### -body
+Specifies the file whose content will be set as the body of every request.

 #### -duration
 Specifies the amount of time to issue request to the targets.